 Q – I’m a fan of Asha’s Youtube videos and am considering some of her online courses.
 I used to rollerblade as a kid and now, as 38 year old male, I want to get back into it to lose weight and get in shape.
-I am a little concerned, though, that when I get on my rollerblades, I can’t do it for very long because the muscles on the outside of my calves start to burn.
+I am a little concerned, though, that when I get on my rollerblades, I can’t do it for very long because the muscles on the outside of my calves start to burn with cramp like pain.
 I can do maybe 20 minutes of light strides and trying to keep my balance and then I have to stop.

 Does this indicate that I am doing something wrong or can you give some exercises to strengthen those muscles?

 A – Welcome to skating!
 You are discovering that it is proper and demanding physical exercise.

 The outer calf pain you talk about is an indication I think that your legs are in extreme tension while you are skating and Id like you to do the following exercise statically off skates to see if you can get a feeling for whats actually happening while you are on skates.

 Stand with your feet parallel and beside each other but at hip width apart (in shoes or barefoot).
 Slowly shift your weight a little back on your feet by moving your butt slightly backwards.
 When you feel your weight on your heels, stay there and assess the rest of your body.
 You will probably feel your toes tight and ‘gripping’ and the tendons of the toes may even be more visible as your feet with weight on your heels will be doing everything possible to stop you over balancing backwards.
 This is usually the cause other people’s agonising foot pain.
 But I think this is also the cause of your lateral calf pain (and other’s front of lower leg, ‘shin splint-like’ pains).

 When your body detects ‘imbalance’ ie weight on the back half of your foot, tension is a normal and natural response.
 We may or may not be aware of this tension as it is slight, but over time, in about 20mins is how long it usually takes to manifest.